sindresorhus/find-cache-dir/readme.md

 ### findCacheDirectory(options?)

-Finds the cache directory using the supplied options.
+Finds the cache directory using the given options.

 The algorithm checks for the `CACHE_DIR` environmental variable and uses it if it is not set to `true`, `false`, `1` or `0`.
 If one is not found, it tries to find a `package.json` file, searching every parent directory of the `cwd` specified (or implied from other options).
 It returns a `string` containing the absolute path to the cache directory, or `undefined` if `package.json` was never found or if the `node_modules` directory is unwritable.

 #### options